maybebyte/anthesis/nixos.md

 record of the changes you've made.
 Because of its reproducible nature, NixOS is a great choice for server farms.

+### Custom ISOs are a cinch

-One last pro: creating a custom live ISO to your specifications by leveraging Nix is much more pleasant than doing it imperatively in my experience.
+One last pro: creating a live ISO to your specifications by leveraging Nix is much more pleasant than doing it imperatively in my experience.
+It's easier to understand what the live system does because its internals are laid bare in the configuration file.
+The ISO also won't build if there's a problem.

 Declarative configuration is visionary in some respects and in principle, I like it a lot.
 Yet I switched to OpenBSD.
 Why?

 ## Cons

+### NixOS isn't simple

 Many of the problems NixOS suffers are upstream problems (problems with Linux in general).
-I like systems that abide by the KISS philosophy and simplicity is an area NixOS doesn't do so well in.
+I like systems that abide by the KISS philosophy and simplicity is an area Linux, and by extension NixOS, often doesn't do as well in.

 For instance, compare the tool NixOS uses to manage services, [`systemctl(1)`](https://www.mankier.com/1/systemctl), with OpenBSD's